MahApps/mahapps.com/screenshots/README.md

 ## StyleShots

-Produces the figures for the pages under `input/docs/styles/`:
+Produces the figures for the pages under `input/docs/styles/` and `input/docs/helper/`.
+Unlike the other apps its argument is the docs root, not one images folder - each figure names the section it belongs to and is written to `<docs-root>/<section>/images/`:

 ```
-dotnet run --project screenshots/StyleShots -- input/docs/styles/images
+dotnet run --project screenshots/StyleShots -- input/docs
 ```

 Like HamburgerMenuShots it writes its scenarios as XAML and loads them with `XamlReader`, so the markup in the figure and the markup in the documentation are the same.
-It writes every style figure in one run.
+It writes every figure for both sections in one run.

 Two things a `PasswordBox` scenario cannot express in XAML and that the app therefore does after the window is up. `Password` is not a dependency property,